amarmouloud/Jedha-Certification/Bloc 4/README.md

 # NLP-with-disaster-tweets

-Goal 🎯 : TPredict whether a tweet is announcing a disaster using NLP and Deep Learning.
+Goal 🎯 : Predict whether a tweet is announcing a disaster using NLP and Deep Learning.
 The dataset comes from this [Kaggle competition](https://www.kaggle.com/c/nlp-getting-started).

 Recording 🎥: https://share.vidyard.com/watch/A8QMnJ4MacJDRtq1EVWSdR?